 Six full days in Italy.
 Unbelievable landscapes, rainbows, shopping, and wine.
 Perugia, Umbria, Assisi, Cortana, places I’d never heard of but had seen in movies like Under the Tuscany Sun and on CNN during darker times.

 The locals said the air was unseasonably warm for autumn at eighty degrees.
 Somebody mentioned a weaver lived up the hill from our quaint hotel.
 Did I forget to share that we were a group of 17 women who had traveled to Umbria for a yoga retreat?
 (Yoga, not for me and apparently not for a few others on this trip).
 A couple of us walked (hiked) to the weaver’s house with the sun heating our way.
-Let’s just say that eight felt more like one hundred and ten degrees.
+Let’s just say that eighty degrees felt more like one hundred and ten degrees.

 Creativity at it’s finest.
 Every loom, machine, tool, and piece of equipment contained a work in progress.
 More than a weaver, she was a crafter, an artist, a lover of imagination and creation, a lover of art.